-The Johns Hopkins Center for Talented Youth brings together the brightest minds of the next generation and offers them unique, intellectually challenging, and socially rewarding experiences.
-We proudly welcome students from all communities regardless of race, culture, gender identity and expression, twice exceptionality, or income level.
+The Johns Hopkins Center for Talented Youth is a 501(c)(3) nonprofit organization founded to identify the next generation’s brightest minds and provide them educationally enriching, intellectually challenging, and socially rewarding experiences.
+We actively recruit and support students from all communities regardless of race, culture, gender identity and expression, twice exceptionality, or income level.

-- Hundreds of online courses for students around the world, in a variety of formats to fit your summer schedule and learning goals.
+Our Online Programs for students in grades 2-12 deliver rigorous and exciting coursework led by attentive, world-class educators.
+We offer hundreds of online courses for students around the world, in a variety of formats to fit your learning goals.

 Safety and peace of mind

 We know safety is your No. 1 concern when choosing a summer program for your child—and it’s ours, too.
 We're committed to the highest safety standards for students and staff, and we are implementing a thorough COVID-19 safety plan for our on-campus programs.

 We know fun is important to you, too, and students who attend our on-campus programs this summer will have lots of opportunities to have fun together, play outside, and be kids.

 Every child’s talents are unique—identifying those talents is the first step toward unlocking their potential.
 We offer a range of programming for all kinds of young minds, as well as support and advice for families looking to nurture them.
 Help is also available for choosing courses and securing school credit.

 Our dedication to supporting young scholars goes far beyond the classroom.
 Since CTY first began in 1979, we’ve been at the forefront of research in gifted education—equipping educators to better identify, serve, and challenge their most advanced students.